home-assistant/developers.home-assistant/docs/documenting/yaml-style-guide.md

 Well known examples are: `condition`, `action`, `sequence`.

-In case a property accepts a single mapping or a list of mappings, a list of mapping must be used.
-Even when a single mapping is passed in.
+In case a property accepts a single mapping or a list of mappings, a list of mappings must be used, even when a single mapping is passed in.

-This makes it easier to understand one can add more items to it and easier to copy and paste a single item into your own code.
+This makes it easier to understand that one can add more items to it and also easier to copy and paste a single item into your own code.

 ```yaml